leone2016/graphQL/README.md

     * Query: sql queries
     * Mutation: DB modification
     * Subscription: real time listening on server
-* The types of root determine the place inside sistem of types where it begin this operation
+* The types of root determine the place inside sistem of types where it begins this operation
 * Must be provided a root operation and most be of type object
 * **MUTATION AND SUBSCRIPTION** are opcional, ( type OBJECT )

 # General Set of conventions